Non-Integrated Program

 Federal Leaves, State Leaves, ADAA, STD, LTD, Client Specific Leaves, and Workers Compensation – How does it all fit?

-• Two or more partner contacts, for both the HR team and Risk Teams, as well as employees with concurrent claims
+• Two or more partner contacts, for both the HR team and Risk Teams, as well as employees with concurrent disability claims

 • Entitlement between lines of business can often overlap, making resolution between vendors time consuming and inefficient